-- 52. The Proponent shall: - (a) minimise the waste generated by the project; and - (b) ensure that the waste generated by the project is appropriately stored, handled and disposed of,
+52. The Proponent shall:

+(a) minimise the waste generated by the project; and(b) ensure that the waste generated by the project is appropriately stored, handled and disposed of, to the satisfaction of the Secretary.

-53. The Proponent shall prepare and implement a Waste Management Plan for the project to the satisfaction of the Director-General.
-This plan must be submitted to the Director-General within 3 months of the date of this approval, unless otherwise agreed by the Director-General.
+53. The Proponent shall prepare and implement a Waste Management Plan for the project to the satisfaction of the Secretary.
+This plan must be submitted to the Secretary within 3 months of the date of this approval, unless otherwise agreed by the Secretary.